 When you interview with video, your candidate needs several things to make it possible.
 These include a computer with a microphone and webcam.
 Then there’s the space where they interview.
 Your ideal candidate may not have access to a professional space to conduct a video interview, affecting recruiter bias and potentially costing you a high-quality hire.
 None of these is a problem when you interview via phone.

 A positive candidate experience is essential in finding and retaining the best talent available.
-As such, more and more companies are looking for one-way interview solutions to improve their hiring process.
-One-way phone interviews, in particular, grant candidates a great deal of flexibility and consistency.
+As such, more and more companies are looking for virtual interview solutions to improve their hiring process.
+Virtual phone interviews, in particular, grant candidates a great deal of flexibility and consistency.

 Recruiting the best talent is more than making a faster hire.
 It takes understanding what candidates want and expect out of the hiring process.
 From what we learned during the Covid pandemic and the Great Resignation, we know that employees expect their employers to be responsive.
 That expectation naturally extends to the hiring process.
 After all, the hiring process is the first place a candidate will interact with a potential employer.